Statement on Slavery and Human Trafficking

 We expect our suppliers to share our values, but we recognise that there is a risk of modern slavery in our supply chain, particularly in the higher risk jurisdictions in which we operate.
 Therefore, we continue to enhance our robust supply chain compliance programme, which focuses in particular on suppliers in those higher risk jurisdictions.
 Our supply chain compliance programme:

-• imposes contractual obligations on key suppliers, with obligations related to compliance with relevant laws (including those related to modern slavery) and requirements to impose similar standards on their suppliers;
+• imposes contractual obligations on key suppliers, with obligations related to compliance with relevant laws (including those related to modern slavery) and requirements to impose similar standards on their suppliers as well as compliance with our Supplier Code of Conduct;

-• requires new key suppliers to provide us with pertinent information to help us determine the risks to us in entering into a business relationship with them;
+• requires new key suppliers to provide us with pertinent information to help us determine the risks to us in entering into a business relationship with them.
+This includes information related to their operations and ownership, environmental practices and others;

 • requires our key suppliers to provide information on what policies they have in place to address modern slavery risks in their business and supply chains;